animelightnovels/Autocomplete/README.md

 sbi >> sabi
 dyn >> diyan

-Example is the abbreviation "tas" will automatically replaced with "tapos" after ending it with space, period or enter.
+Example is if you type "tas", it will automatically be replaced with "tapos" after ending it with space, period or enter.

 Using
 -----